 Prerequisite(s): AMSL 102.
-Special fee.
 This course builds on the skills acquired in Beginning ASL I and II.
 Emphasis will be on acquiring the ability to use ASL to converse about a wider range of topics.
 Students will increase their vocabularies, learn additional sentence types, and improve their skills in the use of the Manual Alphabet.
-3 hours lecture.
+Meets World Languages Requirement.

 Prerequisite(s): AMSL 201.
-Special fee.
 This course is a continuation of AMSL 201.
 In addition to an increased vocabulary and greater fluency in the use of ASL, students will learn several structures that are absent from English and many other familiar languages.
-3 hours lecture.
+Meets World Languages Requirement.

 Prerequisite(s): AMSL 202.
 This course will focus on the development of advanced conversational skills used by the Deaf and hearing signers here in the United States, such as spatial mapping, prosody, discourse structures, rhetorical analysis, involvement and interaction strategies, coherence and cohesion, and framing.
 Students will compare discourse features of American Sign Language and English, explore variation of communication styles dependent on the audience types, and develop an awareness of context and situation and describe their impact on discourse in American Sign Language.
 Students will enhance their use of American Sign Language through incorporation of these features.
-3 hours lecture.
+Meets World Languages Requirement.